Market Opportunity Analysis - Definition, Importance, Steps & Example

 Five steps that can be followed to analyze market opportunity analysis

 The factors to consider while analyzing the business environmental factors are - Economic conditions and trends, Legal and regulatory situations and trends, Technological positioning and trends (state of the art; related R&D), Relevant social changes and Natural environment.

-The factors to be considered while performing industry analysis are - Type of industry, Size -now and in 3-5 years, Types of marketing practices, Major trends and Implications for opportunity.
+The factors to be considered while performing industry analysis are Type of industry, Size currently and in 3-5 years and Types of marketing practices.

 The factors considered here are - Product description, Market positioning (relative strength and weaknesses, as seen by customers), Market practices: channels, pricing, promotion, service, Estimated market share (if relevant) and Reactions to competition

 The factors to be considered are - Levels: generic needs, product type, specific brands, End-user focus; also channel members, Targeted customer profiles, Who are my potential customers , What are they like as consumers/businesspeople, How do they decide to buy / not buy , Importance of different product attributes and What outside influences affect buying decisions.

 As many formal or intuitive approaches as possible for determining this should be used and then the results obtained should be compared and then a decision should be taken on go or no go for the product/service in question.